A Homeowner’s Guide to Frozen Pipes

 - Unusual whistling, banging, or clanking noises coming from the pipes or behind the walls

-- Icy residue found on an exposed pipe.
+- Icy residue found on an exposed pipe

-Pro tip: The longer you wait, the bigger the potential damage.
-Once you notice one or a combination of these signs of frozen pipes, contact an expert plumber immediately.
-Look for emergency plumbers who can come to your rescue 24/7 or advise you on what steps to take.
+| 🔧 Pro tip: The longer you wait, the bigger the potential damage.
+Once you notice one or a combination of these signs, contact an expert plumber immediately.
+Look for emergency plumbers who can come to your rescue 24/7 and advise you on what steps to take. |

 How to Locate Frozen Pipes in Your House